-The past couple weeks have seen the mercury drop in Kelowna and while we all bundled up, the icy cold weather brought something magical and quintessentially Canadian to our local vineyards.
+The past couple days have seen the mercury slowly drop in Kelowna and while we all bundled up, the icy cold weather brings something magical and quintessentially Canadian to our local vineyards.

 Wineries gather a group of brave souls for their annual harvest which often takes place during the middle of the night to guarantee the required temperatures will be sustained during both the picking and the pressing (they also press while the grapes are frozen).

 For natural icewine, no sugars or alcohol can be added and it can take twice as many frozen grapes as a regular harvest to produce just one 375ml bottle of precious icewine.
 So there’s no surprise that imposters around the world have been busted freezing their grapes and altering their juices in the attempt to replicate this coveted product.